Lost Opportunity: the Harvard University Hoffman Chemical Sensitivity Research Program

 Make it right, Harvard

 Harvard is enormously rich.
-They should take $5 million dollars out of their endowment and make up for the egregious failure by creating a real MCS research program.
-It must be open to researchers everywhere, and there must be oversight that includes the MCS patient community, so the money does not get siphoned away again and the scientists do not repeat the same mistakes we’ve seen in several studies (especially provocation studies).
+They should take $5 million dollars out of their endowment and make up for their egregious failure by creating a real MCS research program.
+It must be open to researchers everywhere, and there must be oversight that includes the MCS patient community, so the money does not get siphoned away again and the scientists do not repeat the same mistakes we’ve seen in so many studies (especially provocation studies).

 Articles about all aspects of living with MCS are available on www.eiwellspring.org